bioball/gulp-thrift/README.md

   debug: <boolean>, // parse debug trace to stdout
   allowNegKeys: <boolean>, //
   allow64BitConsts: <boolean>, // do not print warnings about using 64-bit consts
-  gen: <string> // the language to compile into
+  gen: <string>, // the language to compile into
-}
+  thriftPath: <string> // the location of the thrift executable }
 ```

+## Contribution

+Submit pull requests and whatnot through Github, and write tests for them

+## Tests

+Install the development dependencies via `npm install`, then run the test suite with `make`.